Rename to Workarea

 Existing applications are not expected to migrate existing specs to Minitest.
 RSpec testing will continue to be supported indefinitely.
 However, new applications should write Minitest tests exclusively, in order to benefit from test decoration.

-Refer to Testing for further coverage of testing in Workarea 3.
+Refer to Testing Concepts for further coverage of testing in Workarea 3.

 Workers, Listeners & Publishers